The Label control lets you add text labels to your user interface.

 If the value of a variable should be displayed as Label text, check the option "Variable Source" and enter the name of the variable.
 If the variable's value is going to be updated, the Label text will be updated as well.

-If one of the options "Display Time", "PB Timecode" or "Variable Source" is checked, the Label's text will be overwritten by those values.
+If one of the options "Display Time", "PB Timecode" or "Variable Source" is checked, the Label's text adopts to the according options and since versions 6.5.3 the property "Label1.Text" does too.

 The Web Link section is of special interest when working with the Web Server feature, i.e. clicking the Label in a web browser.
 Enter a URL e.g. "https://www.christiepandorasbox.com" that your browser should call when executing the On Click Script.